EvenAR/node-simconnect/README.md

 the current lack of knowledge about the related API changes.
 These features will likely not be researched or implemented unless there are specific requests.

+⚠️ = deprecated and will not work, according to the official documentation.

 | Method                                      | Implemented | Tested FSX | Tested P3D | Tested MSFS |
 | ------------------------------------------- | ----------- | ---------- | ---------- | ----------- |
 | Prepar3D specific methods                   | TODO ?      | n/a        |            | n/a         |